Kristiannmiller/Lyrical-Lies/README.md

 ## Acknowledgements
 Leta Keane and Khalid Williams - The developers would like to thank the Turing Module 3 instructors for their assistance throughout this project and for their daily lessons on the magic of React.

-My Turing Mentors - Including Turing graduates Jon Sweet, Pol Sieira, Veronica Andrade and Aimee Fritz for their constant support throughout this project.
+My Turing Mentors - Including Turing graduates Jon Sweet, Pol Sieira, and Aimee Fritz for their constant support throughout this project.